sylviasullivan/sylviasullivan.github.io/research.md

 ![](Files/CRH-figure.png){:class="float-right"}{:height='330'}

-In a series of storm-resolving (2.5-km) simulations over the Asian monsoon region, we found a strong effect of ice microphysical ``switches" (factors like ice crystal size and whether the model tracks crystal number along with ice mass) on the cloud-radiative heating rates and outgoing longwave radiation.
-We wrote a blog post for Nature Communities about the study [here](https://sustainabilitycommunity.springernature.com/posts/how-ice-crystals-heat-the-atmosphere?channel_id=behind-the-paper), and the Karlsruhe Institute of Technology and University of Vienna wrote press releases [here](https://www.kit.edu/kit/29383.php) and [here](https://fgga.univie.ac.at/forschung/forschungsportal-detailansicht/news/wie-eiswolken-die-atmosphaere-aufheizen/?tx_news_pi1%5bcontroller%5d=News&tx_news_pi1%5baction%5d=detail&cHash=591b989b86849d39d4966129bd475560).
-We have also generated trajectory output from a new module in ICON as a means of comparing microphysics schemes with microphysical-dynamic feedbacks constrained.
-This work is under review and in preparation.
+We are broadly interested in the impact of ice clouds on the terrestrial radiative budget.
+How does the presence of cirrus change infrared radiative fluxes exiting at the top of the atmosphere?
+How does the presence of cirrus change radiative heating within the atmosphere, and hence the temperature gradients that drive circulation?
+Most recently, in a series of simulations with a range of horizontal grid spacings and microphysics and convection schemes, we find in [this study](https://egusphere.copernicus.org/preprints/2023/egusphere-2023-109/) that the combination of microphysical and convective representation is more influential on upper-tropospheric cloud-radiative heating rates than the grid spacings.
+These simulations are centered over the North Atlantic region, whereas our other studies of cloud-radiative heating focus on the strong ice microphysical control in the tropics.
+Edgardo is building upon this research theme by investigating the effect of ice optics schemes on this upper-tropospheric cloud-radiative heating.

 **Publications**

-S. C. Sullivan, A. Voigt, N. Albern, E. Bala, C. Braun, A. Choudhary, J. Hörner, B. Keshtgar, H. Lentink, and G. Papavasileiou (2023).
-Model dependencies of cloud-radiative heating over the North Atlantic. *[in preparation for J. Geophys.
-Res.]*

 S. C. Sullivan, A. Voigt, C. Rolf, and M. Krämer (2023).
 Evaluation of simulated upper-tropospheric lower-stratospheric properties over the Asian monsoon region. *[in preparation for Geophys.
 Res.
 Lett.]*

+S. C. Sullivan, B. Keshtgar, N. Albern, E. Bala, C. Braun, A. Choudhary, J. Hörner, B. Keshtgar, H. Lentink, and G. Papavasileiou (2023).
+How does cloud-radiative heating over the North Atlantic change with grid spacing, convective parameterization, and microphysics scheme? *[Accepted at Geosci.
+Model Devel.]*

 S. C. Sullivan, A. Voigt, A. Miltenberger, C. Rolf, and M. Krämer (2022). **[A Lagrangian perspective of microphysical impact on ice cloud evolution and radiative heating](https://agupubs.onlinelibrary.wiley.com/doi/epdf/10.1029/2022MS003226)** *J. Adv.
 Model Earth Sys.* doi: 10.1029/2022MS003226.

 S. C. Sullivan and A. Voigt (2021). **[Ice microphysical processes exert a strong control on the simulated radiative energy budget in the tropics](https://www.nature.com/articles/s43247-021-00206-7#MOESM1)** *Comm.
 Earth & Env.* 2 (137) doi: 10.1038/s43247-021-00206-7.

+S. C. Sullivan and A. Voigt (2021).
+[Comms Earth & Env blog post](https://sustainabilitycommunity.springernature.com/posts/how-ice-crystals-heat-the-atmosphere?channel_id=behind-the-paper) /// [KIT press release](https://www.kit.edu/kit/29383.php) /// [Uni Wien press release](https://fgga.univie.ac.at/forschung/forschungsportal-detailansicht/news/wie-eiswolken-die-atmosphaere-aufheizen/?tx_news_pi1%5bcontroller%5d=News&tx_news_pi1%5baction%5d=detail&cHash=591b989b86849d39d4966129bd475560)

-## Satellite climatologies of mesoscale convective systems
+## Precipitation statistics and satellite climatologies of mesoscale convective systems

 ![](Files/MCS-clim.png){:class="float-right"}{:height='300'}

-ISCCP convective tracking data between 1983 and 2008 was collocated with a precipitation product (MSWEP) and synoptic conditions (ERA-Interim).
+Mesoscale convective systems (MCSs) are large thunderstorms organized over hundreds of kilometers, responsible for the majority of intense rainfall throughout the tropics.
+We are interested in the precipitation from MCSs---how it varies with environmental conditions, modes of tropical variability, and between simulations and observations.
+A few years ago now, we built a collocated dataset of ISCCP convective tracking data (1983-2008), precipitation rates (MSWEP), and synoptic conditions (ERA-Interim).
 From these datasets, we generated climatologies of organized convective structure, their associated precipitation, and environmental conditions in the warm and cold phases of El Niño (<a href="/codes-and-slides">MCS collocation scripts</a>).
-We used simple information entropy metrics to quantify proximity of convective occurrence (<a href="/codes-and-slides">Entropy algorithm</a>) and most recently used the surface energy and vertical momentum budgets to explain warm-cold phase differences in the distribution of precipitation intensities.
+Simple information entropy metrics were used to quantify proximity of convective occurrence (<a href="/codes-and-slides">Entropy algorithm</a>), and most recently the surface energy and vertical momentum budgets were used to explain warm-cold phase differences in the distribution of precipitation intensities.
+This research theme continues using output of radiative-convective equilibrium simulations and cloud-resolving simulations.
+For example, Thabo is evaluating precipitation efficiencies from the DYAMOND intercomparison output.

 **Publications**

 S. Chakraborty, S. C. Sullivan, and Z. Feng (2022).
-An Overview of Mesoscale Convective Systems: Global Climatology, Satellite Observations, and Modelling Strategies. *[under review at Geophys.
+An Overview of Mesoscale Convective Systems: Global Climatology, Satellite Observations, and Modelling Strategies. *[Accepted at Geophys.
 Monog.
 Series.]*

 S. C. Sullivan, K. A. Schiro, J. Yin, and P. Gentine (2020). **[Change in tropical precipitation intensity with El Niño warming](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2020GL087663)** *Geophys.
 Res.
 Lett.* 47 (14) e2020GL087663.